-Educating Young People - Opportunities to teach safeguarding (KCSiE 2022 paragraphs 128 to 134, Annex A & Annex C Online Safety page 134 to 147).
+Educating Young People - Opportunities to teach safeguarding

+(KCSiE 2024 paragraphs 128 to 136, Annex A & Annex C Online Safety).

-As a school we will teach children in an age-appropriate way about youth produced imagery, online risks associated with social networking to prevent harm by providing them with the skills, attributes, and knowledge to help them navigate risks, including covering online safety, remote learning, filters and monitoring, information security, cyber-crime, reviewing online safety platforms and use of mobile technology.
-We will ensure appropriate filters and monitoring systems in place and regularly review their effectiveness
+We will teach children in an age-appropriate way about youth produced imagery, on-line risks associated with social networking to prevent harm by providing them with the skills, attributes, and knowledge to help them navigate risks, including covering online safety, remote learning, filters and monitoring, information security, cyber-crime, reviewing online safety platforms and use of mobile technology.
+We will ensure appropriate filters and monitoring systems are in place and regularly review their effectiveness.

-The education we provide for online safety will take into account the need for children to learn using online technologies in a safe environment whether that be in school, in the home or in a community environment.
+The education we provide for online safety will consider the need for children to learn using online technologies in a safe environment whether that be in school, in the home or in a community environment.
 This will also be taught as part of a wider RSHE programme, as well as through other subject areas and ICT.

-We will ensure a whole school approach is in place to promote giving children the space to explore key issues in a sensitive way and the confidence to seek the support of adults should they encounter problems or online harms, hoaxes or harassment including involving incidents of sexual violence and sexual harassment between children.
+We will ensure a whole school approach is in place to promote giving children the space to explore key issues in a sensitive way and the confidence to seek the support of adults should they encounter problems or online harms, hoaxes or harassment including involving incidents of sexual violence, sexual harassment between children and other forms of exploitation.

-We will carefully consider mobile phone use and how this is managed in school and ensure it is reflected in our mobile and smart technology policy.
+We will carefully consider mobile phone use and how this is managed to ensure it is reflected in our mobile and smart technology policy.
 This will include where children have unlimited and unrestricted access to the internet via mobile phone networks (i.e., 3G, 4G and 5G).
-Our arrangements will be regularly reviewed to address this additional area of safeguarding as technologies change on a regular basis and having access to smart technology could mean some children, whilst at school/college, sexually harass, bully, and control others via their mobile and smart technology, share indecent images consensually and non-consensually (via large chat groups) and view and share pornography and other harmful content.
+We are aware many children have independent and unsupervised access to smart technology and could mean some children, could be vulnerable to, sexual harassment, bullying, and exploitation via their mobile and smart technology.
+We will use opportunities to raise awareness of risks and share this with parents and carers where able.